GPS Tracker For Autism

 GPS Tracking Company Acknowledges Autism Awareness Day

-Tracking System Direct has a personal connection with ASD as President of Operations, Ryan Horban, spent nearly six years working in the field of psychology working hands on teaching non-verbal and high-functioning children with autism before working in the field of vehicle tracking technology.
-Horban not only worked on improving basic and advanced life, social and academic skills of the children he worked with, but he also spent time raising money and awareness to the disorder.
-“The time I spent working with children suffering with ASD left a profound and meaningful impression on me that will last a lifetime.
-The courage, patience and strength exhibited by the parents and children on a daily basis is something that we should all strive to achieve”, explained Horban.
+Tracking System Direct has a personal connection with ASD as President of Operations, Ryan Horban, spent nearly six years working in the field of psychology working hands-on teaching non-verbal and high-functioning children with autism before working in the field of vehicle tracking technology.
+Horban not only worked on improving the basic and advanced life, social and academic skills of the children he worked with, but he also spent time raising money and awareness of the disorder.
+“The time I spent working with children suffering from ASD left a profound and meaningful impression on me that will last a lifetime.
+The courage, patience, and strength exhibited by the parents and children on a daily basis is something that we should all strive to achieve”, explained Horban.